sudippalash/lang-maker/README.md

         | Route Name, Prefix & Middleware
         |--------------------------------------------------------------------------
         |
         | Provide a route name for language route.
-Example: user.language
+Example: user.languages
         | Provide a prefix name for language url.
-Example: user/language
+Example: user/languages
         | If language route use any middleware then provide it or leave empty array.
 Example: ['auth ']
         */